 Students are considered mobile if they are enrolled at one higher education institution and are assessed at another (host) institution of higher education.
 Differences in mobility rates can often be attributed to the way in which studies are organised but can also be due to the student’s own circumstances.

-The percentage of mobile students has been constant since 2015/16 and there is little difference between mobility rates at the UIT and UTE.
-Students’ mobility behaviour was, however, dependent on their level of studies: Bachelor’s students were the least mobile, followed by Master’s students and those studying for a teacher education diploma for upper secondary level teaching.
+The percentage of mobile students has decreased slightly since 2016/17 and there is little difference between mobility rates at UITs and UTEs.
+Students’ mobility behaviour was, however, dependent on their level of studies: Bachelor’s students were the least mobile.
+While 2016/17 students pursuing a teacher education diploma for upper secondary level teaching were the most mobile, in 2021/22 this was true for Master’s students.

 Further information